Larouex/IoTC-OPCUA-Server-Basic/README.md

 ## Send Telemetry to Azure IoT Central and Visualize that Data
 So far we have...

-* Confgigured our OPC Server with the Nodes and Variables
+* Configured our OPC Server with the Nodes and Variables
 * Created Azure IoT Central Application
 * Created a Device Template and imported into Azure IoT Central
 * Provisioned our OPC Server as a Device in Azure IoT Central and associated with our Device Template